cloud-native-toolkit/ascent-ui/README.md

 * [Sass](http://sass-lang.com/)
 * [Carbon](https://www.carbondesignsystem.com/)

+### Configuring

+There are a number of configuration options available when deploying the application.

+#### Application mode

+The ASCENT UI has been built to run in one of two different modes: "Builder" and "FS Control".
+In "FS Control" mode, the application only shows the financial control information and mappings but none of the architecture builder content.
+In "Builder" mode, the application shows both the builder content and the financial controls content.

+To change the mode for the application, provide an environment variable named `REACT_APP_MODE` with a value of either "fs-controls" or "builder".
+If the environment variable is empty or contains a value other than the two defined then the application will default to "builder" mode.

+If deploying the container using the helm chart, provide the value in the `mode` variable.

+**Note:** The application uses the `react-inject-env` module to update the environment variable value in the built application content.

 ### Deploying

 After you have created a new git repo from this git template, remember to rename the project.